VinPassed

 Worked example: $20,000 car, 1 percent county surtax

 State sales tax: 6 percent of $20,000 = $1,200.
 County surtax: 1 percent of the first $5,000 = $50.
 Sales tax total: $1,250.
-Add the base title fee, the $100 out-of-state fee if the car is coming from another state, the $225 initial registration fee if you have no plate to transfer, and the annual registration.
+Add the title fee, which is $75.25 for a Florida transfer or $85.25 for a car getting its first Florida title, the $225 initial registration fee if you have no plate to transfer, and the annual registration.
 A trade-in at a dealer would lower the taxable base before the 6 percent is applied, but a private purchase is taxed on the full price.

 Buying a Car as a Florida-Stationed Servicemember